-Tamil Nadu moves Supreme Court challenging constitutional validity of NEET
+Tamil Nadu goes to Supreme Court saying NEET is unconstitutional

 However, it was returned for reconsideration by Governor RN Ravi, contending that it was against the interest of students from rural areas and those who are economically weaker.

 The Bill was passed again by the state government on February 8, 2022.
 It was then forwarded to the president.
+However, President Droupadi Murmu is yet to give her assent to the proposed law.

 Explainer: Why Tamil Nadu’s attempt to repeal NEET might be an uphill task